IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

   curl -H "X-Dataverse-key: $API_TOKEN" -H "Content-Type:application/json" "$SERVER_URL/api/datasets/:persistentId/files/actions/:set-retention?persistentId=$PERSISTENT_IDENTIFIER" -d "$JSON"

-Remove a Retention period on Files in a Dataset
+Remove a Retention Period on Files in a Dataset
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ``/api/datasets/$dataset-id/files/actions/:unset-retention`` can be used to remove a retention period on one or more files in a dataset.
 Retention periods can be removed from files that are only in a draft dataset version (and are not in any previously published version) by anyone who can edit the dataset.
 The same API call can be used by a superuser to remove retention periods from files that have already been released as part of a previously published dataset version.